The First Personality Reading Based On

 Analogy is the faculty of intelligence that allows us to establish links.
 It is the basis of creativity, the principle of which is to establish connections between things that apparently did not have any between them.

-The analogy is largely based on ternary law, correspondence theory and the use of symbols.
+The analogy is largely based on ternary law, correspondences theory and the use of symbols.

 In the Emerald Tablet, Hermes Trismegistus writes : “That which is below (on earth) is like that which is above (in heaven).”
 If we compare this phrase with the verse from the Our Father, “Your will be done on earth as it is in heaven,” as well as the famous saying “Know yourself”, we can say that Hermes describes something (knowing) while Jesus wishes for it (wanting) and Socrates gives us the procedure to be followed (daring).